bSiddique/BinaryClassification_ML/README.md

 # BinaryClassification_ML
-This contains binary classification codes for Logistic Regression, Random Forest, Decision Tree, KNN, SVM
+This contains binary classification codes for Logistic Regression, Random Forest, Decision Tree, KNN, SVM .
+You can find out Accuracy and Confusion Matrix using these codes.